A Table Full Of Joy

 holding Christmas Tree Cookie with green and white frosting

-How to make Christmas Tree Sugar Cookies?
+How to Make Christmas Tree Cookies?

 creaming the butter and sugar